Welcome to the party!

 For now please make sure you've filled out the intro questionnaire here.

-Then to kick things off for you I wanted to introduce you to a number of lessons that embody what I think of as the core principles of Embodied Entrepreneurship:
+To kick things off for you I want to introduce you to a number of lessons that embody what I think of as the core principles of Embodied Entrepreneurship: